You will love again the stranger who was your self.

 I offer play therapy/child psychotherapy for children ages 5 and up.

-I have an interest and background in marital and partner relationship work.
+I have an interest and background in marital and partner relationship and family therapy.

 I have experience working with clients involved in high-conflict family matters and/or who are court-involved.